wormhole-foundation/wormhole/docs/assumptions.md

 ## Guardian incentive alignment

 Wormhole is a decentralized PoA bridge.
-Its game-theoretical security relies on hand-picked operators whose incentives strongly align with Solana ecosystem - large token holders, ecosystem projects, top validators and similar, who would risk damage to their reputation, token values, and ecosystem growth by attacking the network or neglecting their duties.
+Its game-theoretical security relies on hand-picked operators whose incentives strongly align with the Solana ecosystem - large token holders, ecosystem projects, top validators and similar, who would risk damage to their reputation, token values, and ecosystem growth by attacking the network or neglecting their duties.

 We assume that at the present time, such incentive alignment is easy to bootstrap and get right than a separate chain, which requires carefully-designed token economy and slashing criteria.
 In particular, it attracts operators who care